MichaelChestnut/FermenTech/README.md

 ```
 Sudo mv <directory> /opt
 ```
-- To get Telegraf config file:
+- To generate Telegraf config file:
+- There is an example congiguration file located in this repository, but here are steps to generate a new one.
+This is required as you need a unique key for each instance of a script.
    - Access telegraf on device through a web search bar, Telegraf on port 8086
    - example: device_hostname_or_IPaddress:8086
 - Select exec source